-This is the second-generation Boost board and that is the Inboard M1, and they’re two of the best electric skateboards for the money can buy.
+This is the second-generation Boosted board and that is the Inboard M1, and they’re two of the best electric skateboards for the money can buy.

 The Inboard M1 and second-generation ‘Boosted plus’ both work with proprietary wireless remotes, that pair to the board over Bluetooth.
-The remotes both works similarly: you’ve got a Deadman switch that’s supposed to save you from accidental revs, meaning you can only make the board go when it’s held down.
-Both boards go forwards and backwards at full speed.
+The remotes both work similarly: you’ve got a Deadman switch that’s supposed to save you from accidental revs, meaning you can only make the board go when it’s held down.
+Both boards go forwards and backward at full speed.

 The Boosted has a top speed of a true 22 miles an hour, while Inboard claims 22 for its board.
 I’ve never been able to hit more than 20.

 They both weigh in at around 15 pounds and the Inboard has integrated headlights and taillights, that you can turn off if you want — something that boosts it completely lacks.

 Both electric skateboards are expensive: the Boosted plus costs 1,399$ and the Inboard costs $1000 and although they’re priced very similarly, there are a few key differences between the two boards, that you should know about before you plunk down that rainy day fund or empty that piggy bank.